espocrm/documentation/docs/development/metadata/client-defs.md

 ## additionalLayouts

-Additionals layouts for a scope.
+Additional layouts for a scope.

 ```json
 {